 Things have changed so much.
 The kind of financial situation that my parents had is the rare luxury of higher income occupations now and isn’t exactly stock with most companies.
-For those of us who have taken the self employed road in life, life insurance is the replacement for the kind of security that big company, union and government jobs used to dole out.
+For so many of us who have taken the self employed road in life, life insurance is the replacement for the kind of security that big company, union and government jobs used to dole out.

-Bottom line.
 There is something very freeing about having life insurance in force.
+And doubly so for the person that would have to pick up the pieces if you died prematurely.
 What is true for me has been echoed by so many of my clients.
-I am grateful that someone has my back if I don’t get to where my plan is aimed.
-I’m ecstatic that my wife’s future is guaranteed by my hard work and/or my life insurance.
+“I am grateful that someone has my back if I don’t get to where my plan is aimed.”
+“I’m ecstatic that my wife’s future is guaranteed by my hard work and/or my life insurance.”
 If you have any questions about why or just want to find out how to work life insurance into your financial picture, call or email me directly.
 My name is Ed Hinerman.
 Let’s talk.